nafergo/axsz_toolz/webmizer/README.md

 # WebMizer

 WebMizer is a set of bash script tools for Debian GNU/Linux (and derivatives like Ubuntu) to ease the creation of WebM videos with FFmpeg.
+There are no current plans to develop this any further, development goes in a strict as-needed policy.

 ## License
 WebMizer is Free/Libre Software, released under GNU General Public License, version 3.